When Plebeians rise to Power

 Landseer, Thomas (1795 London 1880).
 The Power of the Uniform.
 Dressed up with the signs of police powers – coat with broad collar + oversized hat – brandishing the rod and roaring he takes action against the three little beggars on the steps at the church.
 Two of them already taking to their heels while the third tries to rescue the coin lying besides his cap.
 With the exception of the latter all as humanly dressed monkeys.
 Etching.
 (1827/28.)
 Inscribed: TL, otherwise as below.
 6⅞ × 8⅜ in (17.6 × 21.2 cm).

 Rümann, Das Illustrierte Buch des 19.
-Jahrhunderts, Leipsic 1930, pp. 99 ff.; Nagler, Monogramists, V, 754 (similar) and, Künstlerlexikon, 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – In the white margin really weak foxing. – With the Shakespeare stanza from Measure for Measure:
+Jahrhunderts, Leipsic 1930, pp. 99 ff.; Nagler, Monogramists, V, 754 (similar) and, Künstlerlexikon, 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – In the white margin really weak foxing. – With the Shakespeare stanza from Measure for Measure: